South America Renewable Energy Market Size and Share

 South America Renewable Energy Market Analysis by Mordor Intelligence

-The South America Renewable Energy Market size in terms of installed base is expected to grow from 400.78 gigawatt in 2026 to 615.31 gigawatt by 2031, at a CAGR of 8.95% during the forecast period (2026-2031).
+The South America Renewable Energy Market size in terms of installed base is projected to be 365.97 gigawatt in 2025, 400.78 gigawatt in 2026, and reach 615.31 gigawatt by 2031, growing at a CAGR of 8.95% from 2026 to 2031.

 Competitive auctions, lower levelized costs, and long-term corporate power-purchase agreements are aligning to pull fresh capital into utility-scale assets.
 Falling solar and wind tariffs now undercut thermal generation, while battery storage is easing variability concerns.
 Mining conglomerates are locking in 20-year fixed-price contracts to decarbonize off-grid operations, and green-hydrogen export plans are reshaping site selection toward coastal and desert regions.
 Developers that pair generation with storage secure cheaper funding, as lenders view the hybrids as dispatchable resources with stable cash flows.